 Field-hunting tip

-Look in skarn deposits in contact metamorphic zones country — that is the host setting where bicchulite typically forms.
+Look in skarn deposits in contact metamorphic zones country, the host setting where bicchulite typically forms.
 If you start seeing mayenite, afwillite, ettringite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.